-So you’ve heard your brand or company “has to provide content,” and now it’s time to get started.
+So you’ve heard your company “has to provide content,” and now it’s time to get started.
 I hear this from clients a lot and wanted to provide four broad tips that could help push things forward.

 So these tips are for the business person who needs to think a little more like an artist in order to get their content machine going.

 Creators know they have an obligation to deliver on their promise to their audience.
 What promise is of course up to them, not their audience, just like your promise is up to you, not your customers, but your content needs to have a focus on this promise.
 Here are some examples of promises from some of the more creative companies in the world.

 WIRED magazine’s promise is to be the “first word on how ideas and innovation are changing the world.”
 The Redbulls Bulletin, Redbulls print magazine, promises to “Bring the world of Red Bull and all of its ‘playgrounds’ to our readers”.
 Your promise can be stated or unstated but should always be delivered upon.
 Decide what your promise will be to your audience each time you produce a piece of content so that there’s a focus for each piece produced.